 Speak to them and listen when they speak to you, every day have an in depth discussion with your child.

-I don’t mean this in the sense that you’re both in the same room together watching TV.
+When I say, “Spend time with them” I don’t mean it in the sense that you’re both in the same room watching TV together.

 Take your kid outside and play catch, push them on a swing, draw together, or play with Legos.

-Do something together that requires you working side by side thus creating a moment where topics can be discussed, laughs can be shared, and the simplicity of life can return.
+Do something together that requires you working side by side creating a moment where topics can be discussed, laughs can be shared, and the simplicity of life can return:

 - No technology